akka/akka/akka-docs/src/main/paradox/distributed-data.md

 3 node cluster as far as consistent actions are concerned.

-Below is an example of an actor that schedules tick messages to itself and for each tick adds or removes elements from a `ORSet` (observed-remove set).
+Below is an example of an actor that schedules tick messages to itself and for each tick adds or removes elements from a @apidoc[ORSet](akka.cluster.ddata.ORSet) (observed-remove set).
 It also subscribes to changes of this.

 Scala